Domain and Path Matching

 /apixyz(next char isn't/)/foo/api(cookie path isn't a prefix)/(request path is shorter)

-If the cookie path ends in /, like Path=/api/, the slash boundary is implicit and any request path with that exact prefix matches.
+If the cookie path ends in /, like Path=/api/, the slash boundary is implicit and any request path that starts with that exact prefix matches.

 Secure flag

-A cookie with Secure only goes out on HTTPS.
-Period.
-Even if everything else matches, a plain http:// request won't see it.
+A cookie carrying the Secure flag only rides out on HTTPS.
+Even when domain, path, and expiry all match, a plain http:// request won't see it.

-This works the other way too: a server can only set a Secure cookie over HTTPS.
-If Set-Cookie: x=1; Secure arrives over plain HTTP, the jar rejects it.
+The same rule applies on the way in: a server can only set a Secure cookie over HTTPS.
+If Set-Cookie: x=1; Secure arrives on a plain HTTP response, the jar rejects it before storing.

 Expiry

 The jar checks expiry at send time.
-A cookie with an Expires in the past gets skipped.
+A cookie whose Expires is in the past gets skipped on the next outbound match.
 A session cookie (no Expires, no Max-Age) lives until the session is closed or ClearCookies() is called.

 Worked example